LinZap/webpack-dev-server/README.md

 ###react-router

-if your project use [`react-router`](https://github.com/reactjs/react-router), you can follow as blow
+if your project use [`react-router`](https://github.com/reactjs/react-router), you can follow as below

 ```js
 var bundler = new webpackDevServer(compiler, {